 - Log in to BMC Digital Workplace Catalog as a catalog administrator.

 - Open a workflow in which you want to add the Error End event.

 - Add the Error End event to the process.

 - On the canvas, drag and drop an Error End event.

 - In the Properties pane, type a label and a description.

 - From INPUT MAP, select Click to build an expression.

-Click to build an expression allows you to create an expression for an error message that is displayed at runtime.
+- Create an expression for an error message that is displayed at runtime.